How to Make JSP Scriptlets on Java 7, Java 8 and Above on Apache Sling and Adobe AEM

 1

-Set both Target Version and Source Version fields to your desired Java version (e.g., 1.8).
+Set both Target Version and Source Version fields to your desired Java version (for example, 1.8).

 Method 2: Configuration File